elseu/json-schema-models-generator/README.md

 ## Background

 Sdu works with JSON schemas and often has to work with representations of JSON structures (that obey a particular schema) in Scala code.
-This applications allows one to easily generate the required case-class or Sangria model to be used in Scala applications.
+This application allows one to easily generate the required case-class or Sangria model to be used in Scala applications.

 ## Install